-To achieve the drivers' gaze point fused with in-vehicle cameras screen, image fusion techniques play an important role.
-Traditional image fusion methods include crop and paste operations in Pillow Packages, which can be also achieved in Matplotlib, Scikit-image Packages, etc. However, these methods can easily lose the features of original images and add signal noise into images during the transformation.
+Traditional image fusion methods include crop and paste operations by Pillow, Matplotlib, Scikit-image Packages, etc. However, these methods are likely to lose the features of original images and add signal noise to images during the transformation.

-In 1987, Gaussian Pyramid was utilized to fuse images, which applied downsample twice to get the minimize resolution images\cite{ref20}.
-Through editing frequency band, Gaussian Pyramid can conduct a large-scale research, pre-calculate and image proposal.
-Similarly, Laplacian Pyramid upsample and smooth the minimize image's layer, and deviate the Gaussian Pyramid in the next layer\cite{ref21}.
-By applying Image Pyramid, the detailed pixel information and features can be extracted and maintained, which ensures that images are not distorted during the fusion process.
+In 1987, Gaussian Pyramid was utilized to fuse images.
+It executed downsample twice to get the minimized resolution images\cite{ref24}.
+Through editing frequency band, Gaussian Pyramid conducted a large-scale research, pre-calculate, and image proposal.
+Similarly, Laplacian Pyramid upsampled and smoothed the minimized image's layer.
+It deviated from the Gaussian Pyramid in the next layer\cite{ref25}.
+By applying Image Pyramid, the detailed pixel information and features could be extracted and maintained.
+It ensured that images were not distorted during the fusion process.

-In this paper, we utilize Gaussian Filter to remove original signal noise first.
-Then through downsample of Gaussian Pyramid and upsample of Laplacian Pyramid, gaze points are fused with in-vehicle camera screen without missing the original size and features.